scipp/scipp/doc/design.md

 Mantid currently uses double precision for time-of-flight, counts, and values derived from the former two.
 Using single precision could give a performance improvement of the order of 2x.
 Apart from global accumulation (which could be done in double precision) there appear to be no (or few) operations where double precision would be required.
-Taking the step to *always* use single precision for those variables would probably too large a risk.
+Taking the step to *always* use single precision for those variables would probably be too large a risk.

 ##### Implementation